 Using this in conjunction with the Media Library, you can upload and edit your own images, or choose from thousands of our stock images that are ready to use and pre-licensed for both personal and commercial use.

 Advanced Marketplace Feature Components

-The Tagging Tab: This is an advanced feature where you can automatically assign tags to users when they enter a plugin.
+The Tagging Tab: This is an advanced feature where you can automatically assign tags to users when they enter a feature.
 You can then use these tags when sending targeted push notifications or to gather data about what your users are interested in.

 Now that you know how to build your app, in the next lesson we’ll talk about how to get it published and live on the App Store and Google Play.

 In addition to this article, we recommend checking out the following related articles so that you have a better insight into how to use the system to its fullest advantage:

 - Getting Started Part 1: Welcome to BuildFire / Introduction

 - Getting Started Part 2: How to Build Your App (Core Features)

 - Getting Started Part 4: How to Publish Your App

 - Getting Started Part 5: What to Do Once Your App is Live